What is Tall-Man Lettering?Sep 12th, 2022

 Medication safety is important – one of the most tested subjects on the PTCB exam.
-Students must understand what strategies are used to limit the possibility of medication error.
+Technicians must understand what strategies are used to mitigate against the risk of medication error.
 The use of tall-man lettering is one such technique.

 There are approximately 1.25 million medication errors in the United States each year.
 Research suggests that 77 percent of these errors are avoidable.
-Even with the intense training that healthcare professionals receive, errors continue to come forward and place significant risks to the lives of many patients.
-Medical errors of all kinds kill up to 100,000 Americans each year and is now the eighth leading cause of death.
+Even with the intense training that healthcare professionals receive, medication errors are frequent.
+Medical errors of all kinds kill up to 100,000 Americans each year, and is now the eighth leading cause of death.

-One of the compounding factors that lead to errors is down to the sheer number of drugs and medicines available.
-Because of the vast array of drugs, it is inevitable that some medicines will sound alike.
-And if they sound alike, it becomes far easier to choose the wrong medicine to dispense to the patient.
-There are several ways of reducing the risk of these kinds of medication error.
+One of the compounding factors that cause medication errors is down to the sheer number of drugs and medicines available.
+Because of the vast array of drugs, it is inevitable that some medicines will either lookalike or soundalike.
+And if they sound alike, it is easier to choose the wrong medicine to dispense to the patient.

-There are two kinds of measures – medication safety measures instituted by pharmacies or organizations, and prevention strategies introduced by the ISMP – the Institute for Safe Medication Practices.
+There are two main types of preventative measures: medication safety measures instituted by pharmacies or organizations, and prevention strategies introduced by the ISMP – the Institute for Safe Medication Practices.
 As a prospective pharmacy technician, you should have a thorough knowledge of all strategies used to reduce medication error.

 Institutions may implement strategies such as: